-Extraordinary story of former Thai monk who exploited the goodwill Thai people for a luxury lifestyle
+The extraordinary story of former Thai monk who exploited the goodwill Thai people for a luxury lifestyle.

 A former Thai monk was jailed last month for whopping 114 years.
 Wiraphon Sukphon, also now known in Thailand by devout Thais as the ‘bad monk’ Nen Kham, famous for being photographed on a private jet leading a luxury lifestyle and blatantly disregarding Thai legal efforts to bring him to justice.
-This ultimately lead to a serious criminal conviction and jaw dropping jail sentence before a Thai court in August after he was extradited back from California in the United States.
-The former monk is due in court again in October on sexual charges to with his relationship underage Thai girl some time ago.
+This ultimately led to a serious criminal conviction and jaw-dropping jail sentence before a Thai court in August after he was extradited back from California in the United States.
+The former monk is due in court again in October on sexual charges over his relationship underage Thai girl some time ago.
 The case and a few others controversies have led to anxious questioning of the state of Buddhism in Thailand which is fundamental to the country’s identity.

 Thai monks dream of a deity lead to large financial donations

 On a night in 2009, a Buddhist monk named Nen Kham had dream in which Indra, a Hindu deity, commanded him to build the world’s largest emerald Buddha statue.
 Or at least, that was what he told his disciples.